Kansas City, MO

 11/02/09

 The floors are in.
 The floor trusses are done and ready to be installed and the Logs are being delivered on Wednesday.
-If we the rain can hold out we are on our way.
-I just have to give kidos to Satterwhite log homes.
-They have been the best most patience group of people to work with.
+If the rain can hold out we are on our way.
+I just have to give kudos to Satterwhite log homes.
+They have been the best, most patience group of people to work with.
 Thanks again Satterwhite for everything.

 11/05/09